 - Melt the vegetable shortening in a small saucepan, or even in the microwave.
 Set aside to cool slightly.

 - In the bowl of an electric mixer fitted with the whisk attachment, beat all 15 egg whites for approximately 5 minutes over medium speed.
 (If you halve the recipe, use 8 egg whites.)
 Continue to beat until they are very fluffy.

 - To the egg whites, with the mixer still working, add the 12 egg yolks, a few at a time.
 Continue to beat for approximately 3 – 5 more minutes.
 Periodically, using a rubber spatula, push down any of the egg which has found its way onto the side of the mixing bowl.

 - When well incorporated, pour the beaten eggs into a very large bowl.
 Wash out the bowl of the mixer and add the melted vegetable shortening.
 Beat over medium speed for about 3 minutes.
 Slowly add in the granulated sugar.
 Continue to beat well over medium heat.

 - Meanwhile, in a small saucepan mix together the milk and the ammonium carbonate.
 Stir continuously until the milk looks like it is going to bubble over (approximately 5 minutes).
 At this point, pour the milk + ammonium mixture carefully into the mixing bowl which contains the vegetable shortening and sugar.
 Turn off the mixer while you are making this addition.
 Stand back…it’s going to smell!
 Turn mixture back on and whisk together for another 2 – 3 minutes.
-To this mixing bowl, add one cup of all purpose flour.
+To this mixing bowl, add 1 cup of all purpose flour.
 Mix well until all ingredients are well combined.